Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 print(compiled_shader)
 {% endhighlight %}

+To compile a shader you can run the script and pass the glslc compiler, your shader, and the variable name to use for the array.
+The compiled shader bytecode array will be printed to the console.

+{% highlight bash %}
+python3 ./compile_shader.py glslc.exe ./triangle.vert triangle_vert_spv
+{% endhighlight %}

 We can then paste the embedded SPV arrays into our code and use them to create shader modules.
 A shader module is created by calling `createShaderModule` on